emsifa/evo/README.md

 }
 ```

-In code above, `UseCaster` is used to tell your DTO what caster class to be used to cast each types.
+In code above, `UseCaster` is used to tell the DTO what caster class to be used to cast a type.

-In this section we will explore how to generate DTO file, how default casters behave, and how to create and overriding default caster.
+In this section we will explore how to generate DTO file, how default casters behave, and how to create and override default caster.

 #### Generating DTO File